Yu-sysbio/iBag/README.md

 Introduction
 ------------

-This repository contains files for genome-scale model of _Bacillus coagulans_ 36D1.
+This repository contains files for genome-scale models of _Bacillus coagulans_ 36D1.

-* Last update: 2020-03-30
+* Last update: 2020-04-04

 Contributor